$q$-analogues of Wilf-Zeilberger seeds and Ramanujan $1/\pi^k$-formulas: Wilf-Zeilberger seeds

-For proper classical hypergeometric or $q$-hypergeometric term $F(n,k)$, there exists a well-known algorithm (Gosper's algorithm) to find its WZ-mate $G(n,k)$ if it exists, or prove it does not exist.
-It is not easy to come up with non-trivial WZ-pairs, we shall outline a such a method below.
+For a proper classical hypergeometric term $F(n,k)$, Gosper's algorithm \cite{gosper1978decision} can find its WZ-mate $G(n,k)$ when it exists, or prove it does not.
+When such a $G$ exists, $\frac{G(n,k)}{F(n.k)}$ is a rational function in $n,k$, called the \textit{certificate} of the WZ-pair.
+It is not easy to come up with WZ-pairs: for a random hypergeometric term $F(n,k)$, such a $G$ very likely does not exist.
+To construct non-trivial WZ-pairs, we require the notion of \textit{WZ-seed}.